-School districts, including SVVSD, help all students with a plan for transition from high school to post-school planning through an Individual Career and Academic Plan (iCap).
-In addition to completing an iCap through the general education curriculum, students with disabilities who meet criteria for an IEP also engage in Transition planning through their Transition IEP.
-A transition IEP shifts the educational programming lens to target goals, services and supports as they relate to living in the adult community as successfully as possible.
-The ultimate goal for all students is to acquire the highest level of independence possible so that they are best prepared to live a successful adult life.
-For some students, after exiting high school, complete independence will be possible.
-Other students might need support throughout life and St. Vrain will continue to strive to help every student develop the skills needed to live as successfully and independently as attainable.
+Colorado school districts, including St. Vrain Valley School District, help all students with a plan for transition from high school to post-school planning through an Individual Career and Academic Plan (iCap).
+In addition to completing an iCap through the general education curriculum, IDEA-eligible students also engage in Transition Planning through their Transition IEP.
+A Transition IEP shifts the educational programming lens to target goals, services and supports as they relate to living in the adult community and developing independence.
+For some students, after exiting high school, complete independence will be possible; others might need support throughout life.
+St. Vrain will continue to strive to help all students prepare for their own unique transition into adulthood.

-Parents have an equal role in transition planning and should consider exploring and applying for various outside agency supports and services based on their student’s needs.
+Parents have an active role in transition planning and should consider exploring and applying for various outside agency supports and services based on their student’s needs.
 Linked here are some considerations for families to explore.
-Not all resources/considerations are appropriate for every student.
+(Not all resources are appropriate for every student.)

 The decision for a student to receive additional educational services beyond the minimum credits needed for a high school diploma is a team decision based on an overall educational plan that will assist the student to move as close as possible to their identified post-school outcomes.
 See “Determining if LSACE is Right for Your Student (Process)” below.

-St. Vrain Valley School District’s LSACE Program offers training to students and information to parents to prepare them for post-school opportunities.
-Successful transition programming relies heavily on the cooperation between parent engagement and school based specialized instruction.
+St. Vrain Valley School District’s LSACE Program offers information for students and parents to prepare them for post-school opportunities.
+Successful transition programming relies heavily on both family engagement and school based services.

-Determining if LSACE is Right for Your Student
+Determining if 18-21 Transition Services Program is Right for Your Student (Process):

-- A student must be enrolled in a St. Vrain Valley school, have an active IEP, and meet criteria for services as determined by the IEP team.
+- A student must be enrolled or transferred into a St. Vrain Valley school, have an active IEP, and meet criteria for services as determined by the IEP team.

-- A student must have earned (or be on track to earn) the minimum academic credits required to qualify for a St. Vrain Valley School District diploma, yet continue to have unmet goals pertaining to post-secondary outcomes in the areas of either education/training, employment, or independent living that require specialized instruction.
-Students have needs related to independent living, work, and general community access.
+- A student must continue to have unmet goals pertaining to post-secondary outcomes in the areas of education/training, employment, community access, or independent living that require specialized instruction.

 - Have skill deficits impeding fulfillment of attainable post-secondary goals prior to satisfying graduation requirements.